-Over 90%3 of the population are Christians, of which over 80% profess Catholicism as their faith4.
+The majority faith is Christianity, with over 80 million recorded Roman Catholics - by far the largest group.
 Pope John Paul II visited the Philippines more than once.
-Within the Christian community, just fewer than 11% are Protestants.
-The second largest faith group is Islam.
+There is also a significant wider Christian community.
+The second largest faith group is Islam with over 6 million recorded.
 Most Muslims are concentrated in Mindanao.
-Some of the Muslim-Filipino people are believed to have Arab blood.
-Other groups that have stayed in the Philippines and maintained their religions include Hindus, Jews, Buddhists and Bahai's among many other groups.
+Some of the Muslim- Filipino people are believed to have Arab lineage.
+Other groups that have stayed in the Philippines and maintained their religions include Hindus, Jews, Buddhists and Bahai's among many other groups.\